 Published: 01 March 2018

-... injury and/or the type of examination being conducted.
+... of examination being conducted.
 The DD may also inform the specialist about the claimant's pre-existing condition(s) where the issue involved is section 8(f) relief.
-Therefore, judges are given significant flexibility in basing their determination of permanent disability...
+Therefore, judges are given significant flexibility in basing their determination of permanent disability beyond the disability rating...